jakesak/March-Madness-Mania-2024/README.md

 Navigate to the `Code` directory and execute the scripts in the following order:

-1. `data_preparation.R` - For data cleaning and preparation.
-2. `feature_engineering.R` - To generate features for the predictive model.
-3. `model_training.R` - To train the machine learning model using XGBoost.
+1. `Mensfinal.R` - To run the complete code using one xgboost output.
-4. `prediction_generation.R` - To generate tournament predictions based on the trained model.
+2. `MensAverageRuns.R` - To run 500 predictions and take the average bracket for smoother predictions.
 ## Contributing

 Contributions to improve the project are welcome.
 Follow these steps: